dghubble/gologin/README.md

 ### Failure Handlers

 If you wish to define your own failure `http.Handler`, you can get the error from the `ctx` using `gologin.ErrorFromContext(ctx)`.

-### Production Requirements

-* Use HTTPS.
-* Never put consumer/client secrets in source control.
-* Ensure the CookieConfig requires state or temp credential cookies be sent over HTTPS-only.

-### Migration from v1.0.0

-* Update `golang.org/x/net/context` imports to `context`, which is part of the standard library in Go 1.7+
-* Change any `ctxh.ContextHandler` to a `http.Handler`.
-The `ctx` is passed via the request so the argument is no longer needed.
-* Remove any `ctxh.NewHandler(...)` wrap. `gologin` handlers are now standard `http.Handler`'s, conversion is no longer required.
-* Use `req.Context()` to obtain the request context within handlers.

 ## Mobile